Skip to Main Content

 Quality Equipment

-Pro cameras, audio, and lighting kit suited to Japan's neon-lit streets and serene temple settings.
+Our crews bring pro cameras, audio, and lighting kit.
+The gear suits Japan's neon-lit streets and calm temple settings.

 04.